 ELIGIBILITY AND ENROLLMENT

 The program will accept applications from students who are currently enrolled in any accredited college or university in the U.S. All students apply to the program through the UW Study Abroad Office's NW Cádiz Program website: UW Study Abroad WEBAPP.
-Students from schools other than the University of Washington must enroll as non-matriculated students at the University of Washington, but the $200 non-matriculated student fee will be waived for students participating in the NW Cádiz program.
 In order to be officially enrolled at UW and to receive grades and an official transcript, all students must pay the non-refundable UW Study Abroad fee of $700 by deadline posted in the UW Study Abroad Cádiz program description.
 This single (one-time) fee covers one or two semesters of study in Cadiz.
+Students from schools other than the University of Washington must also enroll as non-matriculated students at the University of Washington and pay a $200 non-matriculated UW student fee.

-The program fee covers a Spanish Visa from the Consulate in San Francisco, full room and board in Cádiz, tuition at the University of Cádiz, textbooks & coursepacks, scheduled program activities and excursions, an extra-curricular activity (classical guitar, dance, gym membership, etc.), and transfer to and from the Jerez airport on the scheduled arrival and departure days each semester.
-In addition to the program fee and the UW Study Abroad office concurrent enrollment fee, non-UW students may be required to pay their home institution a fee to maintain their student registration while they are studying in Spain.
-Other expenses not included in the program fee are travel to and from Spain, passport expenses, international student ID cards (ISIC card) and personal spending money.
+The program fee covers full room and board in Cádiz, tuition at the University of Cádiz, textbooks & coursepacks, scheduled program activities and excursions, and transfer to and from the Jerez airport on the scheduled arrival and departure days each semester.
+Expenses not included in the program fee are travel to and from Spain, personal spending money and passport/visa expenses.

 University of Washington students who normally receive financial aid may use most forms of financial aid to study on the NW CÁDIZ program.
 Students from other institutions should check with their financial aid office to determine applicability of their financial aid to this program.
 All students who are receiving financial aid should determine the number of courses they must carry in order to remain eligible for financial aid.